 “I would definitely recommend this programme.
 Studying at AUT gives students confidence and helps them improve their practical skills.
 I also love the Kiwis, the people in New Zealand.”

 Studying in New Zealand has had some challenges, he admits.

-“The language is the biggest challenge for me.
-Fortunately, much of our course material is in the form of online videos, which has been very helpful as I can watch these videos multiple times to ensure I can fully understand the course content.”
+“The language was the biggest challenge for me.
+Fortunately, much of our course material was in the form of online videos, which was very helpful as I could watch these videos multiple times to ensure I can fully understand the course content.”